-With the coronavirus pandemic at hand, the collaboration and ingenuity of our incredible member companies is an inspiration and much-needed source of positivity.
-Many are pivoting to focus on solutions to the Coronavirus in real-time, inventing solutions, and taking on critical challenges presented to them by city and state officials.
-Newlab is also working closely with the Brooklyn Navy Yard to mobilize engineering talent, tools, and other resources to turn our building, a former shipbuilding facility, into a factory of solutions for this crisis.
+Our member community’s collaboration and ingenuity have been and continue to be an inspiration and much-needed source of positivity.
+Many of these members pivoted in real-time with the Newlab product realization team’s help to focus on rapid prototyping of tools and products to aid in the fight against COVD-19.
+Newlab also worked closely with the Brooklyn Navy Yard to mobilize engineering talent, tools, and other resources to turn our building, a former shipbuilding facility, into a factory of solutions for this crisis.

 • Mevo has donated 100 of its high-end, 4K live-streaming cameras to New York City public schools and an additional 100 to other organizations in need of video communication capabilities in the wake of the outbreak.

 • Partsimony, a cognitive supply chain platform, is working with SecondMuse and other community leaders in NYC as a COVID-19 task force to address medical supply shortages (N95 masks, ventilators, surgical masks, protective wear, etc.).

 • The Newlab HE3AT Program—an advanced application of STEAM education for Brooklyn South public high school students—is continuing with virtual mentorship and already coordinated with New York’s DOE to distribute 200 laptops to Brooklyn high school students.

 • Over 130,000 New Yorkers seek medical attention daily—but now, clinics have become hazardous zones, leaving those with serious acute and chronic illnesses few options.
 Newlab member entrepreneur, physician, and MD Ph.D.
 Fabio Thiers of Ponto Care is innovating a solution for secondary health challenges that result from the Coronavirus pandemic—aiming to facilitate doctor-ordered medical exams at the place/time of patients’ choosing.